Visitor Medical Insurance

-Medical examination is required for most I-485 (adjustment of status) applicants and requests for V nonimmigrant status (Form I-539).
-Medical examinations verify good health and admissibility to the US on medical grounds.
-It can also identify medical conditions that require follow-up medical care after adjustment of status to permanent residence or immigration to the US.
+A medical examination is required for most I-485 (adjustment of status) applicants and V nonimmigrant status requests (Form I-539).
+A medical examination verifies good health and admissibility to the U.S. on medical grounds.
+They can also identify medical conditions that require follow-up medical care after the adjustment of status to permanent residence or immigration to the U.S.

-Medical examination must be conducted by a USCIS designated civil surgeon.
-You can find one either by calling the National Customer Service Center at 1-800-375-5283 or online.
-They are licensed and experienced doctors who receive special and on-going immigration oriented medical training and policy updates.
-A medical examination performed by a doctor NOT approved by USCIS will not be recognized.
+The medical examination must be conducted by a U.S. Citizenship and Immigration Services (USCIS) designated civil surgeon.
+You can find one either by calling the National Customer Service Center (NCSC) at 1-800-375-5283 or online.
+They are licensed and experienced doctors who receive special and on-going immigration-oriented medical training and policy updates.
+A medical examination performed by a doctor NOT approved by the USCIS will not be recognized.

 Results of the medical examination are reported in the Form I-693, Medical Examination of Aliens Seeking Adjustment of Status.
 Many civil surgeons have that form with them.

-Results of the medical examination are valid for 1 year before you file I-485.
-After you file I-485, they are valid forever as long as I-485 is pending.
-Therefore, medical examination can be done well in advance.
+Results of the medical examination are valid for 1 year before you file an I-485.
+After you file an I-485, they are valid forever as long as the I-485 is pending.
+Therefore, the medical examination can be done well in advance.

 Requirements

-• Adjustment of status applicants, immigrant visa applicants:
+• Adjustment of status and immigrant visa applicants:

 They must undergo a medical exam including a vaccination assessment.

-Exception: Persons applying I-485 based on continuous residence since Jan 1, 1972 do not need to undergo a medical exam.
+Exception: Persons applying with an I-485 based on continuous residence since Jan 1, 1972 do not need to undergo a medical exam.

 • K and V nonimmigrant visa applicants:

-Individual applying for K visa or V visa (including those applying for V visa in the US) must undergo a medical exam, but are not required to comply with vaccination requirements at that time.
+Individuals applying for K visa or V visa (including those applying for a V visa in the U.S.) must undergo a medical exam, but they are not required to comply with the vaccination requirements at that time.

-However, when they apply for adjustment of status later, they will have to comply with vaccination requirements.
-No medical exam is necessary again as long as they apply for adjustment of status within 1 year of previous medical exam.
+However, when they apply for an adjustment of status later, they would have to comply with vaccination requirements.
+No medical exam is necessary again as long as they apply for an adjustment of status within 1 year of the previous medical exam.

 • Refugees: